TheBlupper/ctf_writeups/sekaiCTF2023/README.md

     return C
 ```

-Here `A[i]*B` is a vector times a matrix, resulting in another vector.
-This can also be called a linear combination and is what I suspect is happening in `lincomb_SSE`.
+Here `A[i]*B` denotes a vector times a matrix, resulting in another vector.
+This is sometimes called a linear combination and is what I suspect is happening in `lincomb_SSE`.

 But then why is the outer loop running `32` times?
 And we are indexing `A` by `8*i`, essentially pulling out each row as if it were a `8x32` matrix?
 Something just ain't right.